 Considered as one of the largest fortresses in Europe, the fortress in Châtel-sur-Moselle has nearly 6 hectares of archaeological remains with 22 towers.
 It is protected by a 1.5-kilometre enclosure.
 It has been classified as a Place of Historic Interest since 1988 thanks to the work of the Association Vieux-Châtel.
 Owned by the Conurbation Committee of Épinal, the fortress is the only one of its kind in the Grand-Est Region.
 You can imagine pages of our history as you browse along its walls and through its underground galleries.

-The village of Châtel-sur-Moselle had a strategic role throughout history controlling the passage over the Moselle River which was the crossroad of three Roman routes and the Route de Bourgogne.
+The village of Châtel-sur-Moselle had a strategic role throughout history: it controlled the passage over the Moselle River which was the crossroad of three Roman routes and the Route de Bourgogne.
 Therefore, the village of Châtel-sur-Moselle played a strategic role throughout history until 1944.
-A visit is highly recommended to discover this incredible historical era.
+A tour is highly recommended to discover this incredible historical era.

 Things to do in and around Châtel-sur-Moselle